Published on: 2025-08-04

 The Japanese yen often strengthens when the dollar collapses, especially amid cross-asset selloffs.
 Japan's deep capital markets, global trade surplus, and status as a low-yield currency make it attractive during crises.

-According to analysts, in 2025, the euro, yen, and Swiss franc have all appreciated against the dollar even as U.S. equities fell, signalling a structural shift away from dollar dominance.
+In 2026, the euro, yen, and Swiss franc appreciated against the dollar, despite a decline in U.S. equities, indicating a structural shift away from dollar dominance.

 The Swiss franc is a reserve-grade currency valued for its stability, supported by Switzerland's political neutrality and robust banking system.